MohamedMesahel/Employee-Tracker/README.md

 ## Installation
 - Download it through Github
-- Run npm i or (npm install), to make sure to download the jason package, inquirer, Express and nodemon.
+- Run npm i or (npm install), to make sure to download the jason package, inquirer, mysql and figlet.
-- The reason for using 'nodemon' is to make sure that you don't have to keep restarting your server.

 ## User Story